Ašratum: Character

 Ašratum was also one of the goddesses who could be described with the epithet Belet-Seri, most commonly associated with Geshtinanna.
 It has been argued that it might point at an association with the underworld, though it is also possible the term can be understood as a reference to an ordinary steppe, rather than a euphemism for the land of the dead.
 In the Nippur god list from the Old Babylonian period, Ašratum nonetheless occurs among underworld deities.
 Jeremiah Peterson proposes that this might have been the result of her husband Amurru/Martu sometimes being grouped with underworld deities such as Ningishzida, Nergal and Ninazu.
 Further evidence for Ašratum's possible association with the underworld include the mention of a "corpse star" (múlADDA) in connection with her in a late mystical text and the use of the epithet ekurrītum, which might have such connotations, to refer to her in the god list An = Anum.
 Ekurritum was also the name of a goddess in one case listed as a wife of Ningishzida.

-Another of her epithets, "tenderly cared for by a mountain," is likely connected to her status as wife of Amurru, who was called bēl šadī, "lord of the mountain."
+Another of Ašratum's epithets, "tenderly cared for by a mountain", is likely connected to her status as wife of Amurru, who was called bēl šadī, "lord of the mountain".

 Worship

 Oldest attestations of Ašratum are Amorite personal names from the first half of the second millennium BCE, such as Ašratum-ummi, "Ašratum is my mother."
 Four administrative documents from the reign of Rim-Sîn I of Larsa were signed with seals inscribed with the name Aširatum (dA-ši-ra-tum), a spelling of this goddess' name apparently exclusive to this city.
-Another early piece of evidence for her worship is a limestone slab which a certain Itur-ašdum, apparently a devotee of this goddess and an official in charge of the Silakku canal district,dedicated for the life of Hammurabi of Babylon.
+Another early piece of evidence for her worship is a limestone slab which a certain Itur-ašdum, apparently a devotee of this goddess and an official in charge of the Silakku canal district, dedicated for the life of Hammurabi of Babylon.
 The accompanying text is written in Sumerian.
 While the provenance of this artifact is not known, it has been proposed that it originated in Sippar.
 As the inscription mentions the dedication of a protective deity (dlamma), it has been proposed that it was originally a fragment of a figure depicting a lamma goddess.
 A gudu priest of Ašratum is mentioned in a document from the reign of Samsu-iluna.

 Ašratum continued to be worshiped in Babylon in the first millennium BCE.
 Her temple from that city, Eḫilikalama (Sumerian: "house of the luxuriance of the land") has been dated to the neo-Babylonian period.
 It has been proposed that it can be identified with a building designated as temple D II during excavations.
 Ašratum was also still worshiped in Uruk in the Hellenistic period, as indicated by a text enumerating deities partaking in a New Year parade alongside Antu, which also features Amasagnudi, Sadarnunna (the wife of Nuska), Gula, Aya and Shala.
 It has been pointed out that these deities were not otherwise associated with Antu, and therefore it is assumed the formation of this group was most likely a late, synthetic development.